This article explains how to control access to data and other objects in Unity Catalog.

 If you created your Unity Catalog metastore during the public preview (before August 25, 2022), you can upgrade to Privilege Model version 1.0 with privilege inheritance.
 See Upgrade to privilege inheritance.

 REVOKE for managing privileges on catalogs, schemas, tables, views, and functions.

 An object’s owner or a metastore admin can list all grants on the object.
 If the object is contained within a catalog or schema (for example, a table or view), the owner of the catalog or schema can also list all grants on the object.

 See the SQL reference documentation for examples of this syntax:

-Data Explorer provides a UI to complete these actions; see Manage Unity Catalog permissions in Data Explorer.
+Catalog Explorer provides a UI to complete these actions; see Manage Unity Catalog permissions in Catalog Explorer.

-To transfer ownership of an object within a metastore, you can use SQL or Data Explorer.
-See Manage Unity Catalog object ownership or Manage Unity Catalog object ownership in Data Explorer.
+To transfer ownership of an object within a metastore, you can use SQL or Catalog Explorer.
+See Manage Unity Catalog object ownership or Manage Unity Catalog object ownership in Catalog Explorer.